NASA-AMMOS/aerie/docs/source/user-guide/ui-api-guide/constraints/index.rst

 Managing Constraints
 ====================

 All constraints are associated with either a mission model or a specific plan.
 If associated with a model, a constraint will be applied to all plans made with that model.
-If associated with a plan, it will only applied to the plan, and it will have access to any `external profiles <../external-datasets>`_ associated with the plan as well.
+If associated with a plan, it will only applied to the plan, and it will have access to any :doc:`external profiles <../external-datasets/index>` associated with the plan as well.

 .. tabs::
   .. group-tab:: UI